Skip to main content

 The LeoJS internal API is accessible when running scripts, but it is also exposed to other VSCode extensions, thus providing a way for software creators ro write plugins for LeoJS.

-See Writing Plugins for more information about the LeoJS plugins architecture.
+See Writing Plugins for more information about the LeoJS plugins architecture and the extension-sample-leojs repository for a minimal LeoJS extension example.

 Scripting basics